- It’s illegal to employ someone with a criminal record

 Although regulators operate differently to one another, many require employers to take reasonable steps in their recruitment process and this often means doing a criminal record check at the level appropriate for the role.
 The decision as to whether to recruit will then be down to you.

-For those regulators that make decisions themselves (such as the Security Industry Authority and the Solicitors Regulation Authorities), the decision is up to them and this shouldn’t factor directly into your recruitment process.
-Usually, once an applicant has achieved regulated status in their profession, you will then be able to employ them in that role.
+Where regulators make decisions themselves (such as the Security Industry Authority and the Solicitors Regulation Authorities), the decision is up to them and this shouldn’t factor directly into your recruitment process.
+Usually, once an applicant has achieved regulated status in their profession, you will be able to employ them in that role.

 Myth – They’re unreliable

 In a survey of 474 employers that recruited people with convictions, only 23 reported negative experiences (less than 5%).

 Of those employers that recruit people with convictions, 87% consider them to be at least as productive.